Index

 1. All items sold by a vendor must have been raised, prepared, gathered, or produced within a (30) thirty-mile radius of Boyne City and within Charlevoix, Antrim, Emmet, Cheboygan, or Otsego counties.
 The vendor may not bring in products he/she has purchased from someone else for resale at the Boyne City Farmers Market.

-• The Boyne City Farmers Market Committee may allow producers outside of the (30) thirty-mile radius or other northern Michigan counties to participate in the market if the committee feels the producer’s products will fill a void and/or niche and if the producer’s products are supportive of the goals of the Boyne City Farmers Market.
+● The Boyne City Farmers Market Committee may allow producers outside of the (30) thirty-mile radius or other northern Michigan counties to participate in the market if the committee feels the producer’s products will fill a void and/or niche in the market that has not otherwise been filled by any current vendors and if the producer’s products are supportive of the goals of the Boyne City Farmers Market.

-3. The Boyne City Farmers Market Committee may allow, in its sole discretion, seasonal market vendors to sell approved synergistic products.
-Daily vendors are not allowed to sell these products.
-Synergistic is defined as a product which is not grown or produced by the vendor.
-The market manager determines the eligibility of products.
+3. The Boyne City Farmers Market Committee may allow, in its sole discretion, seasonal market vendors to sell synergistic products.
+Synergistic Products must be approved by the Market Manager ahead of time.
+Daily vendors are not allowed to sell synergistic products.
+Synergistic is defined as a product, which is not grown or produced by the vendor.
+The Market Manager determines eligibility of synergistic products.

 4. Farmers shall sell only agricultural, horticultural or food items they themselves have grown in our 5-county area.
 Important: No reselling of any fruits or vegetables will be tolerated.
-If a vendor has been found to be selling items that they have not grown within the 5-county area, they will be asked to remove the items from their booth.
-If the vendor continues to sell products that they did not grow, they will be asked to leave the market and will forfeit booth fees.
+If a Vendor has been found to be selling items that they (the farm) have not grown within the 5-county area, they will be asked to remove the items from their booth.
+If the Vendor continues to sell products that they (the farm) did not grow, they will be asked to leave the Market and will forfeit booth fees.

 7. Vendors wishing to operate under the Cottage Food Industry Law must abide by all rules governing that law, as well as sign a document indicating they understand these rules.
 Goods must be properly packaged and labeled with all information specified by the Michigan Cottage Food Law.
-Their products will be inspected by the market manager, who has authority to ask a vendor to remove a product not in compliance.
+Their products will be inspected by the Market Manager, who has authority to ask a Vendor to remove a product not in compliance.
+Refer to Michigan Cottage website for all details.

 8. All vendors are required to comply fully with the Michigan Department of Agriculture and Health Department Food Handling & Sanitation Rules and Regulations along with all federal, state, and local law and will hold the market harmless regarding the same.

-9. It is strongly suggested that anyone eligible participate in Bridge Card, Senior Project Fresh, Double-Up Food Bucks and WIC.
-When doing so, all vendors must complete all paperwork and follow the rules governing these programs that will be explained at the mandatory meeting.
+9. It is strongly suggested that anyone eligible, participate in Bridge Card tokens, Senior Project Fresh, Double-Up Food Bucks and WIC.
+When doing so, all Vendors must follow all rules governing these programs as explained at the mandatory meeting.
+You must also complete all of the paperwork associated with these programs.

-10. All vendors must turn in a completed vendor application before attending the market.
-Copies of all appropriate licenses/permits must be attached to the application.
-And a comprehensive product list must be on file with the market manager.
+10. All Vendors must complete, and turn in, a Vendor application before attending the market.
+Copies of all appropriate licenses/permits must be attached to the application and be on file with the Market Manager.
+A comprehensive product list must be on file with the Market Manager.

 Application Process